 The Securities and Exchange Commission (“SEC”), via its whistleblower program, awards whistleblowers who report securities-law violations that lead to SEC enforcement actions resulting in more than $1 million in sanctions.
 See 15 U.S.C. § 78u-6(b)(1).
-Since the program was implemented in 2011, the SEC has awarded more than $150 million to whistleblowers.
-The four largest whistleblower awards the SEC has issued are $30 million in September 2014, $22 million in August 2016, $17 million in June 2016, and $14 million in October 2013.
+Since the Dodd-Frank SEC whistleblower program was implemented in 2011, the SEC has awarded more than $1.3 billion to whistleblowers.

 The SEC awards whistleblowers who (1) “voluntarily” provide (2) “original information” that (3) “led to the successful enforcement” (4) of a “covered judicial or administrative action, or related action.”
 15 U.S.C. § 78u-6(b)(1).